-Due to ongoing family health issues, I need to curtail on-site visits.
+Due to round-the-clock care for my wife, I no longer do on-site visits.
 I will continue to provide assistance by email and phone.
 Because I'm somewhat of a "computer missionary", this can actually work well for you in two ways.

-Foremost, you will learn things, about taking care of your computers, that you won't forget - things you can build upon to continue rounding out your knowledge.
+Foremost, you will learn things, about taking care of your computers, that you won't forget - things you can build upon to continue rounding out your knowledge - and you can reduce or eliminate the possibility that your computer will become a drone in a weaponized botnet.

 Second, I seldom charge for email and phone help because they don't require burning petrol or wasting time driving, navigating one-ways, finding parking, or convincing your pets that I'm a nice guy.
 Why give away my time?
 You should see how much time I've given to internet security communities.
 "One of my failings is trying to prevent people from being ripped off," according to some folks.
 Those folks and I don't see eye-to-eye.